joao-frohlich/cpython/Doc/c-api/init.rst

    Return the current thread state.
 The global interpreter lock must be held.
    When the current thread state is ``NULL``, this issues a fatal error (so that the caller needn't check for ``NULL``).

-   See also :c:func:`PyThreadState_GetUnchecked`.

-.. c:function:: PyThreadState* PyThreadState_GetUnchecked()

-   Similar to :c:func:`PyThreadState_Get`, but don't kill the process with a fatal error if it is NULL.
-The caller is responsible to check if the result is NULL.

-   .. versionadded:: 3.13
-      In Python 3.5 to 3.12, the function was private and known as ``_PyThreadState_UncheckedGet()``.

 .. c:function:: PyThreadState* PyThreadState_Swap(PyThreadState *tstate)